coughingmouse/Korean-Romanization/README.md

 ### FAQ

-* ...Did you just use ⟨g⟩ instrad of ⟨ng⟩ and ⟨q⟩ instead of ⟨g⟩?
+* ...Did you just use ⟨g⟩ instead of ⟨ng⟩ and ⟨q⟩ instead of ⟨g⟩?

 Yes, yes, I did.